C-Stevens/laika/README.md

 For a bot to be loaded, the configuration file must be parseable by [`pyyaml`](https://github.com/yaml/pyyaml), be located in `[...]/laika/config/`, and end with a `.yaml` extension.

+Unlike Laika's program logging and the various levels of bot logging, bot objects are allowed to log in any number of locations at the same time.
+Logging details are supplied as sections under the `ircLog` section.
+Each section will configure a [`log.ircLogGroup()` object](doc/log.py.md) and be sent relevant logging data.

 ######Configuration values:
 * `server` : This section specifies how the bot will connect with the IRC server.
     * `host` : The URL or IP address to the IRC server.